Maintenance Trims

 Rehabilitation Trims & Therapeutic Shoeing

-I also work with the EasyCare Inc. line of composites including Versa Grip Glues, Versa Octos, EasyShoe 3Ds, etc. Lightweight and flexible, these products offer excellent caudal support and can be modified to a custom fit with adjusted breakover, wedges or studs added, and can even be dyed in your favorite color!
+I work with the EasyCare Inc. line of composites including Versa Grip Glues, Versa Octos, EasyShoe 3Ds, etc. Lightweight and flexible, these products offer excellent caudal support and allow for infinite modifications.

 Clients: Help me help your horse

 Composites are a fantastic tool for helping horses but require some prep and the right conditions for a successful application and retention.
-As you saw in the video above, your horse will be exposed to new tools, smells, and sensations during the application process.
+Your horse will be exposed to new tools, smells, and sensations during the application process.
 Some can naturally be unsure of this new experience and they need to be able to relax and stand still during the prep, shoe placement and glueing.
 For this reason I typically do not shoe horses that I am not already acquainted with.
 I also strongly recommend having Dormosedan gel on hand for your horse's first shoeing.
 This can be obtained from your veterinarian and is a light sedative that helps the process go smoothly and keeps everyone safe if your horse struggles to stand still due to distrust or pain (because often the horses that most need composites are the ones that will struggle with the process).

 Composite retention comes down to 3 primary factors, FIT, PREP & APPLICATION.
 Environment and horse behavior are secondary factors.
 Some horses are harder on their shoes than others and may require a package with reinforcement.